UCSD-DSC-Capstone-B08-LLM-Team/LLM_as_Info_Extractor/README.md

 ## Dataset, References, Models
 Our data for the experiments are derived from these papers and open-source repositories:

-- [A multiple model performance evaluation](https://pmc.ncbi.nlm.nih.gov/articles/PMC11751965/) provides 50 simulated medical reports with gold standard as reference for our pivot LLM extractor experinment.
+- [A multiple model performance evaluation](https://pmc.ncbi.nlm.nih.gov/articles/PMC11751965/) provides 50 simulated medical reports with gold standard as reference for our pivot LLM extractor experiment.

 - The method and data of Needle-in-a-Haystack is mainly derived from the article [Context Rot: How Increasing Input Tokens Impacts LLM Performance](https://research.trychroma.com/context-rot).